vfat-io/tycho-indexer/README.md

 #### Protocol Systems

 A protocol system is a financial protocol defined by its swapping logic.
 Tycho indexes entire protocol systems, including dynamically created components.
-This means that components such as Uniswap pairs, which were not predetermined, are included in the indexing logic.
+This means that components, such as Uniswap pools, which were not predetermined, are included in the indexing logic.
 They are automatically added and indexed upon their creation/detection.

 #### Protocol Components

 A Protocol Component represents an entity that facilitates the swapping of two tokens.
 A component consists of static values that remain constant after creation.
 Separate to the _Protocol Component_ is the _Protocol Component State_.
-This is used to track the dynamic values of the component, which Tycho uses to maintain a historical record.
-For VM-based protocols, _Accounts_ (or Contracts) are also linked to the Protocol Component, providing contract code and storage values necessary for building historical states.
+_Protocol Component State_ tracks the dynamic values of the component, which Tycho uses to maintain a historical record.
+For VM-based protocols, _Accounts_ (or Contracts) also link to the Protocol Component, and provides contract code and storage values necessary for building historical states.

 ## Architecture

 Tycho's architecture is designed to handle both real-time and historical data efficiently.
-On-chain data is processed by extractors, which then propagate the data to clients and storage.
-The RPC service allows clients to access stored data, combining it with real-time updates to reconstruct the current state of a protocol system.
+Extractors process on-chain data, which then propagate the data to clients and storage.
+Clients can access stored data with the RPC service, and combine it with streamed deltas to reconstruct the current state of a protocol system.

 ![Tycho Flow Diagram](./assets/tycho_flow_diagram.png)